 Physically, Maria is going to need a lifelong program of continual monitoring for well known symptoms associated with RTS.
 This list of potential symptoms is quite long.

 Now I know from personal experience that when you make lists of things then it can make things look much worse than they really are.
 If I were to draw up a list of all the ailments I might potentially get from then it'd be pretty long and bleak.
-Fortunately, in the case of RTS then it's a list of quite well defined symptoms, so all need to do is to be vigilant in recognising the symptoms when they occur and to take make sure Maria gets regular checkups in all the risk areas.
+Fortunately, in the case of RTS then it's a list of quite well defined symptoms, so all I need to do is to be vigilant in recognising the symptoms when they occur and to take make sure Maria gets regular checkups in all the risk areas.

 When examining the list of symptoms, it's helpful to know what percentage of the RTS population actually develop any given symptom.
 Ideally, this should be compared to the risk associated with a "normal" population.
 It's also useful to know when the risk is greatest, so you can be better prepared to spot the first signs.